Hawk-Center/hawk-backtester/src/README.md

 2. **Weight Events:**
    - DataFrame must include a "date" column and one or more weight columns
    - Date column must be in YYYY-MM-DD or YYYY/MM/DD format
-   - Weight columns must be numeric and between -1.0 and 1.0
+   - Weight columns must be numeric (no longer restricted to [-1.0, 1.0] range for leveraged portfolios)
    - Negative weights represent short positions
-   - Sum of absolute weights should be ≤ 1.0 (remaining is cash)
+   - For unleveraged portfolios, sum of absolute weights should be ≤ 1.0 (remaining is cash); leveraged portfolios may exceed this
    - No null values allowed
    - Example:
      ```python